Creating To Do Lists In WordPress

 Priority Labels

-In this area you can customize labels for highest, middle (normal) and low priority items …
+Here you can customize your labels for prioritizing important, middle and low items …

-Items given the highest priority are color-coded in red and lowest priority items display in a lighter shade of grey …
+high priority items are shown in red and low priority items display in a lighter shade of grey …

 Show To-Do Item ID